 Visit SubredditStay informed!

 Don’t miss out on important updates, guides, and community events.
-Follow us on our various platforms!

 Frequently Asked Questions

 Our communities are designed to provide a supportive environment for individuals interested in or currently living in Spain.
-You can ask questions, share experiences, get advice on visas, residency, daily life, and connect with like-minded people.
+You can ask questions, share experiences, and connect with like-minded people.

-Yes, all our communities are actively moderated by the Spainguru team and dedicated volunteers to ensure a respectful, helpful, and spam-free environment.
+Yes, all our communities are actively moderated by the Spainguru team and dedicated volunteers to ensure a respectful and spam-free environment.

-While you can get general advice and personal experiences, please remember that information shared in these groups is not official legal or immigration advice.
-For specific, personalized guidance, we recommend consulting with a qualified professional.
+While you can get general advice and personal experiences, information shared is not official legal or immigration advice.
+We always recommend consulting with a qualified professional.